January 30, 2015

 Teaching Dogs the "Come" Command

-If your dog slips out the front door and races down across the yard, you must be able to get him to stop and come back before he runs into the street.
+For instance, if your dog slips out the front door and races down across the yard, you must be able to get him to stop and come back before he runs into the street.

 You can practice this method in the house or while out on a walk with your dog.